cea-hpc/modules/INSTALL.rst

 3. Define module paths to enable by default.
-Edit ``initrc`` configuration file in the directory designated by the :instopt:`--etcdir` option or edit ``modulespath`` in the same directory if you have chosen :instopt:`--enable-dotmodulespath` at configure time.
+Edit ``initrc`` configuration file in the directory designated by the :instopt:`--etcdir` option or edit ``modulespath`` in the same directory if you have chosen :instopt:`--enable-modulespath` at configure time.
 If you have set :instopt:`--with-initconf-in` to ``initdir`` to install these Modules initialization configurations in the configuration directory designated by the :instopt:`--initdir` option, these configuration files